Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch

 \subsection{Comparison with Magnitude-based Pruning}

-To demonstrate the advantage of DARE in removing delta parameters, we compare it with the commonly used Magnitude-based Pruning (MP) \cite{han2015learning,DBLP:conf/ijcai/LiQJLT18,DBLP:conf/iclr/LeePMAS21}, which chooses parameters based on their magnitudes.
-For more fair and credible comparisons, we adapt classical MP to our settings by enabling it to operate on delta parameters and discard the (iterative) retraining process.
-The partial comparison results on decoder- and encoder-based LMs are illustrated in \figref{fig:llms_magnitude_pruning_comparison} and \figref{fig:plms_magnitude_pruning_comparison}, and please refer to \figref{fig:llms_magnitude_pruning_comparison_MATH_MBPP} and \figref{fig:plms_magnitude_pruning_comparison_all_results} in \secref{section-appendix-additional_results_comparisons_DARE_with_MP} for extra results.
+We compare DARE with the commonly used Magnitude-based Pruning (MP) \cite{han2015learning,DBLP:conf/ijcai/LiQJLT18,DBLP:conf/iclr/LeePMAS21}, which chooses parameters based on their magnitudes.
+For more fair and credible comparisons, we adapt MP to operate on delta parameters and discard the retraining process.
+We show partial results of LMs with DARE and MP in \figref{fig:lms_magnitude_pruning_comparison}.
+Please refer to \figref{fig:llms_magnitude_pruning_comparison_AlpacaEval_MATH_HumanEval_MBPP} and \figref{fig:plms_magnitude_pruning_comparison_all_results} in \secref{section-appendix-additional_results_comparisons_DARE_with_MP} for extra results.

-From the results, we find that DARE outperforms MP in most cases and the superiority of DARE is more obvious when the drop rate becomes higher, verifying the effectiveness of DARE in abandoning delta parameters.
-We have also tried to combine MP with the rescale operation in DARE but got worse results than using MP separately.
-This is because MP removes parameters with smaller magnitudes and retains certain parameters with the largest magnitudes.
-Simply rescaling the remaining ones would amplify the expectations and result in unpredictable performance.
+We find that DARE outperforms MP in most cases and the superiority of DARE is more obvious when the drop rate becomes higher, verifying the superiority of DARE in abandoning delta parameters.
+The reason is that MP fails to preserve the original embeddings since it neglects the contributions of delta parameters with lower magnitudes.
+We have also tried to combine MP with the rescale operation but got worse results than using MP separately.
+For example, when the drop rate is 0.7, the performance of MP on 7B LMs decreases from 43.85 to 10.61 on AlpacaEval, from 46.70 to 0.37 on GSM8K, and from 21.34 to 3.05 on HumanEval.
+This is because MP removes parameters with smaller magnitudes and retains certain parameters with larger magnitudes.
+Simply rescaling the remaining parameters would result in unpredictable performance.